 The diplomas awarded by the Faroese secondary schools are equivalent to those awarded in the Danish educational system.

 Diplomas from the general secondary school and diplomas after a three years´ course in technical and business schools give access to higher education.

 Higher education is offered at the University of the Faroe Islands.
-The university has two faculties and offers Bachelor’s and Master’s degrees in several subjects.
+The university has five faculties and offers a number of degree programmes.

 Vocational academic education is offered at the Business College.